-ECYDO was initially established as a Theatre and Music Club in 1987 employing artistic talents of street vendors and other vulnerable children to convey messages on HIV/AIDS.
+ECYDO was initially established as a Theatre and Music Club in 1987 employing the artistic talents of street vendors and other vulnerable children to convey messages on HIV/AIDS.
 Working with the street children and young people convinced the founders to advance the Club to Eshet Children and Youth Unity Association.
 This initiative was set in-view of addressing the socio-economic concerns of children and youth mainly through awareness creation on Sexual and Reproductive Health and HIV/AIDS, and facilitating access to SRH and Voluntary Counselling and Testing (VCT) services.
-The now ECYDO, has passed through a range of organizational development processes.
-In 2000, it was formerly registered under the Addis Ababa City Government (AACG) of as Youth Association.
-In 2001, ECYDO has become a Youth NGO and registered by Ministry of Justice, in 2002, it made an operational agreement with Disaster Prevention and Preparedness Commission (DPPC).
-It has also signed project agreement with AACG Civil Society and NGO Affairs Office and Addis Ababa Health Bureau.
-Currently, ECYDO is re-registered and licensed by the FDRE Charities and Societies Agency Proclamation No. 621/2011 as Ethiopian Resident Charity permitted to operate in Addis Ababa, Oromia, SNNPR and Benishangul-Gumuz regions.
-Since its beginnings, the organization has reached over 80,000 young people in Ethiopia with the same strategy – tapping the young talent in the fight against poverty and unwanted phenomena in SRH, and in challenging rooted men-centred attitudes in the society.
+The now ECYDO has passed through a range of organizational development processes.
+In 2000, it was formerly registered under the Addis Ababa City Government (AACG) as Youth Association.
+In 2001, ECYDO has become a Youth NGO and registered by the Ministry of Justice, in 2002, it made an operational agreement with Disaster Prevention and Preparedness Commission (DPPC).
+It has also signed a project agreement with AACG Civil Society and NGO Affairs Office and Addis Ababa Health Bureau.
+Currently, ECYDO is re-registered and licensed by the Federal Civil Society Organization’s Agency with Number 0095 according to the new Civil Society Organization’s legislation 1113/2019 as a local civil society organization permitted to operate in Addis Ababa, Oromia, Amhara, SNNPR, and Benishangul-Gumuz regions. to operate in Addis Ababa, Oromia, SNNPR, and Benishangul-Gumuz regions.
+Since its beginnings, the organization has reached over 80,000 young people in Ethiopia with the same strategy – tapping the young talent in the fight against poverty and unwanted phenomena in SRH, and in challenging rooted men-centered attitudes in the society.
 ECYDO focuses on young people both from urban and rural areas and other disadvantaged groups.
-It co-operates with other NGOs via umbrella organizations Consortium of Reproductive Health Associations (CORHA) and the Consortium of Youth Development Organization in Ethiopia (CoYDOE).
-This enables the best practice sharing and efforts coordination throughout Ethiopia and contribution to the worldwide women empowerment, SRHR and poverty-reduction movements.
+It co-operates with other NGOs via umbrella organizations’ Consortium of Reproductive Health Associations (CORHA) and the Consortium of Youth Development Organization in Ethiopia (CoYDOE).
+This enables the best practice sharing and efforts coordination throughout Ethiopia and contribution to the worldwide women empowerment, SRHR, and poverty-reduction movements.